dertuxmalwieder/blogcpp/README.md

 -   Article series: If you have articles which continue other articles, you can just add them to the same series and `blogcpp` will make them refer to each other.
--   much more is planned - see [the roadmap](https://blogcpp.org/pages/roadmap) for a clue.

 Used libraries
 ==============